BlafKing/sd-civitai-browser-plus/README.md

 <h3>v1.12.1</h3>

 * Feature: File deletion now uses both SHA256 and file name to detect correct file.
-* New setting: option to toggle automatically inserting 2 default sub folders.
+* New setting: Option to toggle automatically inserting 2 default sub folders.
-* New setting: option to toggle installing LoCON's in LORA folder.
+* New setting: Option to toggle installing LoCON's in LORA folder.
-* Bug fix: default file was incorrect when selecting a model.
+* Bug fix: Default file was incorrect when selecting a model.
 * Bug fix: Next Page caused an error when changing content type.

 ---